dmitrysmagin/fba-sdl/readme.txt

 fba vsav2 -a

-For front-ends, you can also do fba -listinfo which will output information about the supported games to stdout, and the ROM files they need in a MAME compatible format.
+For front-ends, you can also do fba -listinfo, -listinfowithmd, or -listinfomdonly which will output information about the supported games to stdout, and the ROM files they need in a MAME compatible format.

 Creating your own input presets